cli0/gsoc_relationship/README.md

 #### Defining and Modeling Relationships

 [This](https://github.com/HolmesProcessing/gsoc_relationship/tree/master/primary_relationships) is the Spark Application responsible for generating the Knowledge Base and Primary Relationships for this project.
 This application performs batch analytics and storage.
-To run the application, please enter your configurations directly in the ```SparkConfig.scala``` file.
+To run the application, first run the script in python to set up the necessary tables in Cassandra.
+Before running the application, please enter your configurations directly in the ```SparkConfig.scala``` file.

 ***Warning***: Right now, I haven't found a way to read the typesafe config file during the spark routine.
 This problem should be fixed in the near future.

 To test the application, create a fat jar by running ``` sbt assembly ```.
-Afterwards, you can run the application on your spark cluster using:
+Afterwards, you can run the application on your spark cluster using the following command:

 ```> /path/to/spark-submit --class com.holmesprocessing.analytics.relationship.PrimaryRelationshipsApplication relationship-assembly-1.0.jar```